Skip to content

 The FemiClear Feminine Wash can soothe vaginal itching and irritation that may already be occurring and is created with a unique prebiotic blend that supports good bacteria.
 It is pH balanced and can be used daily.
 The wash can help maintain a healthy vulvovaginal environment and soothe any dryness or discomfort.

-Those who use hormonal birth control might also consider using the FemiClear feminine probiotic.
-This probiotic can help balance the vaginal microbiome and keep it balanced.
+Those who use hormonal birth control might also consider using a feminine probiotic.
+Feminine probiotics can help balance the vaginal microbiome and keep it balanced.

 FemiClear’s products are in Walgreens, Walmart, RiteAid, and more!